gem5/gem5/CONTRIBUTING.md

 Signed-off-by tag to the commit message.
 By adding this line, the contributor certifies the contribution is made under the terms of the Developer Certificate of Origin (DCO) [https://developercertificate.org/].

+If your change relates to a [Jira Issue](https://gem5.atlassian.net), it is advised that you provide a link to the issue in the commit message (or messages if the Jira Issue relates to multiple commits).
+Though optional, doing this can help reviewers understand the context of a change.

 It is imperative that you use your real name and your real email address in both tags and in the author field of the changeset.